SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

 ### Modify

-In case you would need to display another measurement value on Y-Axis different from the ``` value ``` of your message type, please modify the source UI5 binding right in the source code i.e.
+In case you would need to display another measurement value on Y-Axis different from the ``` value ``` field of your message type, please modify the UI5 data source binding right in the source code i.e.

 [main.view.js](src/webapp/view/main.view.js) line #120.